๐ŸŽ“SAT

 Analyzing Evidence and Arguments

-• Recognize rhetorical strategies like appeals to authority, emotional appeals, or logical reasoning
+• Recognize rhetorical strategies like appeals to authority, emotional appeals, or logical reasoning.

-Compare: Inference Questions vs. Evidence Questions—inference questions ask what conclusion the passage supports; evidence questions ask you to identify which lines support a given conclusion.
-Practice pairing these question types, as they often appear together on the SAT.
+Compare: Inference Questions vs. Evidence Questions โ€” inference questions ask what conclusion the passage supports; evidence questions ask you to identify which lines support a given conclusion.
+These question types often appear back-to-back on the SAT, so practice pairing them.

 Comparative Analysis: Handling Paired Passages